-I am in network with Health Partners, Cigna, Preferred One, and Aetna.
+I am in network with Blue Cross Blue Shield, Health Partners, Cigna, Preferred One, and Aetna.
 For all other insurance providers, I am considered “out of network.”
 Depending upon your insurance carrier plan, you may be able to fund your therapy through your Flexible Spending Account (FSA) or Health Savings Account (HSA).
 If you will be using such an arrangement, please speak with me to ensure you receive the necessary documentation.

 Contact your health insurance carrier to see what the out-of-network coverage is for mental health counseling.
 I am happy to provide you with the information your insurance agency needs to reimburse you.